 Summer might be the shining star of the road trip world, but fall travel is way better than your average understudy.
-In fact, we’d venture to say traveling in autumn can actually be better than taking summer trips in some ways.
+In fact, we’d venture to saying can actually be better to travel in October than to take summer trips in some ways.

 Everything’s less crowded, for one thing — the kid are back in school, so it’s not as simple for families to take vacations.
 And that lack of demand means that many tourism-based industries lower their prices to entice thrifty travelers to come out and support them.
 (Add that in with the 50% campground discount you get through Passport America, and we’re talking some seriously thrifty travels!)

 Plus, in many areas, the weather is actually even nicer than it is in July.
 Who wants to melt into a puddle as soon as you open the RV door?